igraph/python-igraph/doc/source/tutorials/isomorphism/isomorphism.rst

     )
     plt.show()

-The three graphs should now look like this:

 .. figure:: ./figures/isomorphism.png
    :alt: A visual representation of three different graphs
    :align: center

    Three graphs to be compared for isomorphism

-We then have some code to compare the isomoprhism between all three graphs.
+To compare the isomoprhism between all three graphs, we run:

 .. code-block:: python